 Cane And Spur Blight

 This disease attacks the cane of the raspberries.
-To prevent your raspberry patch, get infected by this disease, you should remove and burn blighted and old canes after the harvest.
+To prevent your raspberry patch, getting infected by this disease, you should remove and burn blighted and old canes after the harvest.
 There is no treatment once the plant gets infected.

 The symptoms of cane blight are the development of the bleached area on the cane.
 The part of the cane above the canker dies or gets extremely weak and does not bear any fruit.